arduino/docs-content/content/software/app-lab/README.md

 ## Maintenance and Automation

+> [!NOTE]
+> These are manual tasks that must be performed for new releases.

 ### Bricks & Examples Tables

 The tables in the documentation that list available Bricks and Examples are **auto-generated**.
 Do not edit them manually, as they will be overwritten.